artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/reinforcement-learning/reinforcement-learning.md

 Hint: If your `QLearningAgent` works for **Gridworld** but does not seem to be learning a good policy for Pacman on smallGrid, it may be because your `get_action` and/or `get_best_policy` methods do not in some cases properly consider unseen actions.
 In particular, because unseen actions have by definition a Q-value of zero, if all of the actions that have been seen have negative Q-values, an unseen action may be optimal!

 During training, you will see output every 100 games with statistics about how Pacman is faring.
-Epsilon is positive during training, so Pacman will play poorly even after having learned a good policy: this is because he occasionally makes a random exploratory move into a ghost.
-As a benchmark, it should take no more than 1,000 episodes before Pacman's rewards for a 100 episode segment becomes positive, reflecting that he's started winning more than losing.
+Epsilon is positive during training, so Pacman will play poorly even after having learned a good policy: this is because it occasionally makes a random exploratory move into a ghost.
+As a benchmark, it should take no more than 1,000 episodes before Pacman's rewards for a 100 episode segment becomes positive, reflecting that it's started winning more than losing.
 By the end of training, it should remain positive and be fairly high (between 100 and 350).

-Once Pacman is done training, he should win very reliably in test games (at least 90% of the time), since now he is exploiting its learned policy.
+Once Pacman is done training, it should win very reliably in test games (at least 90% of the time), since now it is exploiting its learned policy.

 However, you will find that training the same agent on the seemingly simple mediumGrid does not work well: